 DO

-Europass allows you to customise your CV based on specific jobs.
-Select ‘create a CV’, ‘start from your profile’, then go through your experience, education, and skills with a fine-tooth comb to make sure everything is relevant to the job at hand.
+Europass allows you to customise your CV for specific roles.
+Select ‘create a CV’, ‘start from your profile’, then go through your experience, education, and skills to make sure everything is relevant to the job at hand.

 The Europass CV is a format in its own right.
 But there are still some universal CV writing rules that apply.
 Listing your most recent job roles and qualifications first allows recruiters to see the most relevant information before working backwards to find out more.

 Because you’re generating a CV directly from your Europass profile, some information could get lost along the way as you check and uncheck boxes to remove certain details.
-As such, you should always give your CV a final read through to make sure everything works as a whole and remove any errors.
+As such, you should always give your CV a final read to make sure everything works as a whole.

 When applying for jobs with Europass, you have the choice to generate a CV or share a link directly to your profile.
 Although it might be the quickest option, the latter can appear unprofessional to recruiters.
-It’s worth a bit more of your time to create a CV, which can be made to fit the job at hand.
+It’s worth a bit more of your time to create a CV tailored to the job at hand.

 Frequently Asked Questions about Europass CV